 Cost for an H-1B Visa Insurance Plan

-The cost of an H-1B visa health insurance plan depends on many factors, including your age, your residence, the length of your coverage, your medical history, and the benefits you choose.
-You may also be eligible to buy Short-Term Health Insurance plans who may not eligible for domestic health insurance under Affordable Care Act (ACA) or missed the deadline for ObamaCare.
+The cost of an H-1B visa health insurance plan depends on many factors, including your age, your residence, the length of your coverage, and the benefits you choose.
+You may also be eligible to buy Short-Term Health Insurance plans for those who may not be eligible for domestic health insurance under Affordable Care Act (ACA) or missed the deadline for ObamaCare.

 Best Travel Insurance Plans for H1-B Visa Holders

-Up to $30,000 coverage for acute onset of pre-existing conditions
+- Up to medical maximum for acute onset of pre-existing conditions for those under the age of 70